boecker-lab/docs.sirius.github.io/docs/_pages/prerequisites.md

 ## Molecular formula annotation concepts

-SIRIUS supports three different approaches (de novo, database search, bottom up) to generate the set of molecular formula candidates considered for annotation of a feature.
+SIRIUS supports three different approaches to generate the set of molecular formula candidates considered for annotation of a feature: de novo, database search and bottom up.
-Understanding them is vital to being able to apply the annotation strategy that best fits your task or research question.
+Understanding them is vital to being able to apply the annotation [strategy](#molecular-formula-annotation-strategies) that best fits your task or research question.
 It is also important to understand the implications of the molecular formula annotation step for structure annotation and compound class prediction:
 Only those molecular formula candidates that are considered by the molecular formula annotation strategy are used to annotate structures via database search and compound classes later on.